ByronHawksmith/byronhawksmith.github.io/_posts/2025-02-03-your-past-is-a-dumpster-fire-walk-away.md

 Every time you comb over those old wounds, it’s like an addict scratching at needle marks on their skin.
 It doesn’t heal the holes—it just keeps them open.
 You’re not processing your trauma; you’re wallowing in it.
 You’re watching reruns of the same painful movie, expecting a different ending.
 Spoiler alert: the ending doesn’t change.
 Turn the fucking TV off.

 And let’s be clear—your past isn’t some sacred relic to preserve or revisit.
 It’s a dumpster fire.
 And you’re standing there, watching it burn, breathing in the toxic fumes like it’s oxygen.
 Walk away.
-You don’t owe your past a damn thing.
+You don’t owe your past a damn thing and you certainly don't have to drag it along behind you for your entire life.

 ## The Illusion of Control